 - These withdrawals are not available from TIAA Traditional Account balances.

 If your plan allows, you can withdraw your TIAA Traditional Account accumulation through a Transfer Payout Annuity (TPA) in 10 approximately equal annual payments.
 A lump-sum payment, subject to a surrender fee, may be available depending on your plan rules and the terms of your contract.

 If you're married, you may be required to get spousal consent to receive any distribution option other than a qualified joint and survivor annuity.

 Your Defined Contribution Plan (DCP) is designed to provide you with income throughout your retirement.
 Leaving money in your account may allow the funds to grow on a tax-deferred basis.

-The Defined Contribution Plan (DCP) allows you to receive a cash withdrawal.
+The Defined Contribution Plan (DCP) allows you to receive a cash withdrawal if you meet eligibility criteria.
 This may be restricted by the terms of your TIAA-CREF contracts.
 Taxes and penalties may apply.